-The participating United with Israel families presented the soldiers with food baskets, containing plenty of goodies for the soldiers to enjoy.
+The participating United with Israel families presented the soldiers with food baskets, containing plenty of goodies.
 There were over 50 children on the tour and it was heart-warming to see the soldiers interact so beautifully with the kids.
 The soldiers were very appreciative of both the good wishes and the good food!

 The gift baskets were donated by Israel supporters from all over the world, in order to bring joy to soldiers on the Purim holiday.
 Personal messages were delivered to the soldiers on behalf of all those who participated in donating the baskets.
 The smiles on the soldiers’ faces were matched in kind with smiles on the faces of the children who delivered the baskets.

-The group visited units that “electronically” patrol the borders and keep a close eye on “flash points” with “super-zoom” military cameras.
-They also visited a special undercover, plain-clothes unit and a military base with a regimen of military dogs, highly trained to sniff explosives and to locate and attack terrorists when necessary.
+The group visited units that electronically patrol the borders and keep a close eye on flash points with super-zoom military cameras.
+They also visited a special undercover, plain-clothes unit and a military base with a regiment of military dogs, highly trained to sniff explosives and to locate and attack terrorists when necessary.

-The highlight was visiting a lookout post in the Old City of Jerusalem, high above the Kotel (Western Wall) plaza.
+The highlight was a visit to a lookout post in the Old City of Jerusalem, high above the Kotel plaza (Western Wall).
 This unique vantage point offered an amazing view of the Temple Mount from a place that few have been fortunate to go.
 Inside this new military post is a reception hall where a short ceremony was held.

-It was a beautiful experience of unity as the United with Israel families who participated were strictly Orthodox, while the overwhelming majority of soldiers were secular.
-The two groups embraced eachother with a special feeling of warmth and love – it was a truly inspiring experience for all those present.
-Both the families and the soldiers expressed the feeling that they gained so much by this unique bonding.
+It was a beautiful experience of unity, as the orthodox United with Israel families bonded with secular soldiers.
+The two groups embraced each other with a special feeling of warmth and love – it was a truly inspiring experience for all those present.